wsxiaoys/reimagined-octo-funicular/README.pochi.md

 when creating a landing page, make it content-rich (e.g add testimonials, feature sections, waitlist registration, pricing sections).
 Make it looks professional and decent, with a good aesthetic taste.

-If not specified by user, prefer using futurism (dark mode) style for the landing page.
+If not specified by user, prefer using futurism (dark mode, e.g purple-ish) style for the landing page.

 When creating page, prefer make it a fully client side component ("use client")